kl1nton/3_EMQ_Practice_Papers/1_EMQ_Practice_Paper.md

 #### Answer:

 ### 31
-Following a hysterectomy a patient has macroscopic haematuria, ileus, pain and a low-grade fever.
+Following a hysterectomy a patient has microscopic haematuria, ileus, pain and a low-grade fever.
 IVU reveals leakage from the left ureter.
 A 75% laceration with no devascularisation is found.
 #### Answer:

 ## Q9: Theme: Burns